RTXteam/RTX-KG2/README.md

 - Please follow PEP8 formatting standards.
 - Please use type hints wherever possible.

+### File naming

+- For config files and shell scripts, use kabob-case
+- For python modules, use snake_case.

 # Credits

 Thank you to the many people who have contributed to the development of RTX KG2, as described